 - pinch of salt

-- 1-2 Tablespoons non-dairy milk, such as almond milk or regular dairy milk
+- 1-2 Tablespoons non-dairy or regular dairy milk

 Instructions

-- Warm the milk (should not be boiling) and add to the bowl of a stand mixer fitted with a dough hook or a large mixing bowl.
+- Add the warmed milk to the bowl of a stand mixer fitted with a dough hook*.
 Sprinkle with yeast and let sit for 5 minutes, or until foamy.
 If the yeast does not foam, it is dead and you'll need to start over with fresh yeast.

-- After the first rise, transfer the dough to a floured surface.
-Roll the dough into a 9x14-inch rectangle.
+- Transfer the dough to a floured work surface.
+Use a rolling pin to roll the dough into a 12x18-inch rectangle**.
 Drain the raisins.
-Spread the dough with softened butter and evenly sprinkle with brown sugar, drained raisins, and 2 teaspoons ground cinnamon.
+Spread the dough with softened butter and evenly sprinkle with brown sugar, cinnamon, and raisins (optional).

-- From the short end of the rectangle, roll the dough into a log, pressing the seam at the end of the dough to close.
-Use unflavored dental floss or a sharp knife to cut the log into 8-10 equal-sized pieces.
+- From the long end of the rectangle, roll the dough into a log, pressing the seam along the edge of the dough to close.
+Use unflavored dental floss or a sharp knife to cut the log into 12 approximately equal-sized pieces.
 If using dental floss, wrap the floss around the log, then cross the ends over each other and pinch to cut.

-- Transfer the cut rolls to a greased 8x11-inch baking pan, face up.
-There should be some room for the rolls to expand in the dish.
-Cover with plastic wrap and let rise 30-45 minutes until they have expanded to fill the dish.
+- Transfer the cut rolls to a greased 9x13-inch baking pan, face up.
+The rolls may not be touching, and there should be room for the rolls to expand in the dish.
+Cover with plastic wrap and let rise for 30-45 minutes until the rolls have expanded to touch each other.

-- While the rolls rise, preheat the oven to 350°F. Bake the rolls uncovered for 30-35 minutes, until golden brown.
+- Preheat the oven to 350°F. Bake the rolls for 30-35 minutes, until golden brown.
+Remove from the oven and let cool.

 - While the rolls cool, make the frosting.
 In a medium bowl, whip the softened butter until light and fluffy, about 2-3 minutes.
 Add vanilla extract and a pinch of salt.
-With the mixer on low, slowly add the confectioner's sugar and 1 Tablespoon milk.
-Mix until smooth.
+Add the confectioner's sugar and 1 Tablespoon milk, mixing until smooth.
 Add additional milk to reach your desired consistency, if needed.
-Smooth the frosting on the rolls and serve immediately.
+Spread the frosting on the rolls and serve.

 Jessica Vogl says